Two Dozen People Arrested For Making THC-Infused Counterfeit Candy In New Jersey

 A Continuing Concern

 This is not the first time that an operation has been detained by law enforcement that looked to turn commercial candy into THC-infused snacks.
 In the run up to Halloween, police from Peabody, Massachusetts announced they had detained an individual who had been doctoring Wonka bars, Nerds Ropes, and Rice Krispies Treats with THC.
-In June, similar case was reported in West Virginia.
+In June, a similar case was reported in West Virginia.
 In that instance, cops intercepted a multi-pound package of altered candies like Nerds Rope while the supply was transiting the state.

 Each time, authorities issued a special warning to parents to protect their kids from doctored sweets.